jjttcc/s-splat-todo/README.md

 (-v option) or *editor* (-e option) for the attachment, as specified according to the file type in the 'config' file.
-(See the section starting with the comment "# Paths to executables for various types ..." in the example config file, *doc/config*, for more info.)
+(See the section starting with the comment "# Paths to executables for various types ..." in the example config file, *doc/config*, for some example settings.)

 When the appropriate executable (i.e., *viewer* or *editor*) is invoked, it is started as a background process with the environment variable